kirklange/kirklange.github.io/about.md

 #### *Jul 2015*
 #### *The Science Factory*
 #### *Eugene, OR*
-- Engaged visitors of all ages in applying the scientific method
+- Engaged visitors of all ages in museum exhibits and activities
 - Supervised experiments and activities in chemsitry and astronomy for two dozen campers